Think-iT-Labs/coding-challenge/README.md

 > DELETE "Ali" FROM users
 * ERROR
 > FIND ALL IN users
-* 'Nikola', 'Tesla'
+* 'Ni\'kola', 'Tesla'
-> DELETE "Nikola" FROM users
+> DELETE "Ni'kola" FROM users
 * OK
 > FIND ALL IN users
 >